komfiGolabi/CoCo-Concert-Corner/README.md

  ### First Time User:
-* if the page looks attractive
+* page has an attractive lay out
-* if it's easy to register a profile
+* it is easy to register, doesn't require any complicated steps
-* if I can easily store my events and if it's easy to browse the events
+* the design is fresh

  ### Returning User
- * easy access to login to my profile
+ * easy to login
- * if I can easily edit my events
+ * nice to browse through the events
+ * good for adding the reviews

 ## Deployment